WSP 19 A — Negotiation Mastery: Achieving Outstanding Results and Relationships

 Negotiating well is critical to success in any field.
 We negotiate on a daily basis at work, at home, and elsewhere.
 Yet too often, people lacking strong negotiation skills damage relationships and reach suboptimal outcomes.
 This interactive workshop covers the fundamental principles for achieving excellent results in any negotiation, from colleagues and customers to friends and family members.
 In this workshop, we will explore the impact of trust, communication, and the balance between collaboration and assertiveness, as well as when to walk away from a negotiation.
 The workshop will incorporate a variety of activities, including simulations, role-playing, videos, and discussions, to create a highly engaging experience.
 Students will come away with practical tools and techniques for generating creative solutions in difficult situations.

-Please note: this course covers the same content as section B.
+This course covers the same content as WSP 19 B.

 Jessica Notini, Adjunct Professor of Negotiation and Mediation, Stanford Law SchoolJessica Notini is a senior consultant with Accordence and teaches negotiation and mediation at the Stanford and UC Berkeley law schools.
 She is a principal of Notini Mediation & Facilitation Services and a past chair of the California State Bar ADR (Alternative Dispute Resolution) Committee.
 She received a JD from the University of Michigan.